NorthStarUAS/fmu-ardupilot-ecosystem-legacy/src/gimbal/README.md

 Initially there is only interest in the SToRM32 driver (via mavlink) so that is all the code that has been migrated here and subjected to these modifications.

+# Notes

+* Full gimbal must be powered on (not just the mount interface) to talk to it and read/write anything.

+* Burns battery crazy fast

+* Got the gSDK working with FTDI cable jumpered to COM2 on Gremsy (Gnd, Tx, Rx)

+* See if I can understand what linux sdk is doing that I'm not on the pixhawk4